-Joe serves as Senior Fellow for the cultural and apologetics think-tank truthXchange in Southern California; is Senior Fellow of cultural philosophy for the California based Centre for Cultural Leadership; and is director of the annual Wilberforce Academy training program (Christian Concern) in Cambridge U.K, as well as faculty for the Alliance Defending Freedom’s Blackstone Legal Academy in Washington DC.
+Joe serves as Senior Fellow for the cultural and apologetics think-tank truthXchange in Southern California; is Senior Fellow of cultural philosophy for the California based Center for Cultural Leadership; and is senior Fellow of Wilberforce Academy and public theology for Christian Concern, London, UK), as well as faculty for the Alliance Defending Freedom’s Blackstone Legal Academy in Washington DC.
 In 2011 he was recognized by Toronto’s Centre for Mentorship and Theological Reflection as ‘Best Preacher Apologist’ for his contribution to apologetic and expository preaching.
 Joe is general editor of the Ezra Institute’s journal, Jubilee, and is founding chancellor of Westminster Classical Christian Academy in Toronto.
-The Ezra Institute’s new Centre for Reformational Culture is on the Niagara Peninsula in Grimsby, Ontario, where research, publishing and new programs of study are being developed.
+The Ezra Institute’s new farmstead, the Centre for Reformational Culture, is on the Niagara Peninsula in Grimsby, Ontario, where research, publishing and new internship programs of study and training are being developed.
 Joe is married to Jenny and they have three children: Naomi, Hannah, and Isaac.

 Ryan Eras is Director of Content and Publishing at the Ezra Institute.
 He holds an undergraduate degree in History from Tyndale University, and a Master’s in Library and Information Science from the University of Toronto, with a focus on bibliographic control and the history of censorship.

 Ryan has served in several educational and support roles, providing bibliographic research and critical editorial assistance for several popular and academic publications.
-He lives in Toronto with his wife Rachel, and their children, Isabelle, Joanna and Simon.
+He lives in the Niagara region with his wife Rachel, and their children, Isabelle, Joanna, Simon and Gideon.

 Board of Directors